selforganising/foundersandcoders/ii/welcome.md

 ####Meeting with you before we start

-I am inviting you to Collective before we start, primarily because I want to introduce myself, set expectations, understand your learning objectives, and to assign you to a group.
+I am inviting you to Collective before we start, primarily because I want to introduce myself, set expectations, understand your learning objectives, and assign you to a group.

 ####The groups